A Separation

 A Separation (جدایی نادر از سیمین; lit.
 'The Separation of Nader from Simin'; also titled Nader and Simin, A Separation) is a 2011 Iranian drama film written and directed by Asghar Farhadi, starring Leila Hatami, Peyman Moaadi, Shahab Hosseini, Sareh Bayat, and Sarina Farhadi.
-It focuses on an Iranian middle-class couple who separate, the disappointment and desperation suffered by their daughter due to the egotistical disputes and separation of her parents, and the conflicts that arise when the husband hires a lower-class caregiver for his elderly father, who suffers from Alzheimer's disease.
+It focuses on an Iranian middle-class couple who separate, the disappointment and desperation suffered by their daughter due to the egotistical disputes and separation of her parents, and the conflicts that arise when the husband hires a lower-class caregiver for his elderly father, who has Alzheimer's disease.

 A Separation won the Academy Award for Best Foreign Language Film in 2012, becoming the first Iranian film to win the award.
 It received the Golden Bear for Best Film and the Silver Bears for Best Actress and Best Actor at the 61st Berlin International Film Festival, becoming the first Iranian film to win the Golden Bear.
 It also won the Golden Globe for Best Foreign Language Film and the Asia Pacific Screen Award for Best Feature Film.
 The film was nominated for the Academy Award for Best Original Screenplay, making it the first non-English film in five years to achieve this.